jamescross813/happyholidayproject/README.md

 # happy-holidays
 Python basics Holiday themed project.
+//run with run command works
+//run with command line wip
 This project utilises python to:
 > draw a holiday tree
 > give a holiday themed greeting to the user from a list of possibilities